Street Sharks: Season 3 (1996–97)

-Home video releases
+Home media

 United States

 In 1995, Buena Vista Home Video released a VHS titled The Gene Slamming Begins, which featured the first 3 episodes of Season 1: "Sharkbait", "Sharkbite" and "Sharkstorm" combined into a feature-length format.
 Buena Vista followed this release with two tapes featuring Season 1 episodes: "Shark Quest", which had the episodes "Shark Quest" and "Lone Shark", and the other: "Shark 'n' Roll" which featured the episodes "Shark 'n' Roll" and "Fresh Water Shark".
 Unusually, these releases were branded as regular BVHV releases rather than being released under the DIC Toon-Time Video label, unlike other DIC VHSs released by the company at the time.

 In 2012, Mill Creek Entertainment acquired the rights to release the series on DVD.
 They released Street Sharks - The Complete Series on DVD in Region 1 for the very first time in February 2013.
 Mill Creek Entertainment re-released the complete series on DVD in Region 1 five years later in January.

-Discotek Media released the series on SD Blu-ray under license from 41 Entertainment and Invincible Entertainment Partners on March 29, 2022.
+Discotek Media released the series on Blu-ray under license from 41 Entertainment and Invincible Entertainment Partners in 2022.
 This was Discotek Media's first release of a Western animated series that is not based on a video game.